fonzi/fonzi.xyz/content/blog/playwright-auth0-parallel.md

 ## API Authentication: The Service Account Pattern

 Another challenge we faced was authenticating our APIs in a way that worked with Auth0.
 For this, we had to create a dedicated "machine-to-machine" (M2M) or service account application in Auth0.
-This app is not the same as our main user-facing app—it exists solely to issue tokens for backend and automated API access.
+This app is not the same as our main user-facing app it exists solely to issue tokens for backend and automated API access.

-The process works like this: our test code (or backend service) sends a POST request to the Auth0 authentication server—not the main app—using the Auth0 client ID, client secret, and the correct audience for our API.
+The process works like this: our test code (or backend service) sends a POST request to the Auth0 authentication server not the main app using the Auth0 client ID, client secret, and the correct audience for our API.
 Auth0 then returns a bearer token, which we can use to authenticate requests to our protected APIs.

 Here's a simplified example of how this works in code: